etsaone/etsa/Constitution.md

 1. Presidential Primary.
 2. The final Presidential election.

-The Presidential Primary will be held on 24th day of the election month, when all the candidates will be voted by the ordinary citizens of the commonwealth.
+The Presidential Primary will be held on 10th and 22nd day of every month, when all the candidates will be voted by the ordinary citizens of the commonwealth.
 Each citizen will be able to vote for two candidates of their choice.
 The candidate that gets more than 50 percent of the total eligible votes, gets sworned in as the President.
-If no candidate reaches that mark by the 26th day of that month, the second stage begins.
+If no candidate reaches that mark by the 13th and 25th day of that month, the second stage begins.

 The top two candidates of the Presidential Primary qualify for the Final Presidential Election.
-Every member of the Commonwealth can this time, only vote one candidate.
-The final Presidential candidate that gets more than 50 percent of the total eligible votes in the second stage by the end of the 28th day of the month, gets sworned in as the President.
+Every member of the commonwealth can this time, only vote one candidate.
+The final Presidential candidate that gets more than 50 percent of the total eligible votes in the second stage by the end of the 15th and 28th day of the month, gets sworned in as the President.

 ### Clause 4